-In recent years, Véronique has been proud to sing with major companies including Chicago Opera Theater, Chicago's Music of the Baroque, the Maryland Opera Studio and Opera Lafayette, with whom she made her Kennedy Center and New York City debuts.
-She has spent two summers with Central City Opera, singing Papagena (DIE ZAUBERFLÖTE) and the title role in Debussy's LA DAMOISELLE ÉLUE, and she looks forward to her debut with Des Moines Metro Opera this summer as Amour/La folie cover (PLATÉE).
+In recent years, Véronique has been proud to sing with major companies including Chicago Opera Theater, Chicago's Music of the Baroque, the Maryland Opera Studio, Salt Marsh Opera, and Opera Lafayette, with whom she made her Kennedy Center and New York City debuts.
+She has spent two summers singing roles with Central City Opera, and she looks forward to her debut with Des Moines Metro Opera this summer as Amour/La folie cover (PLATÉE).

-Praised for her “warm, sumptuous sound” and “radiant vocal ease,” French-American soprano Véronique Filloux was thrilled to spend her summer with a return to Central City Opera as an Apprentice Artist, singing the title role in Debussy's La damoiselle élue and winning the company's Apprentice Artist Award.
+Praised for her “warm, sumptuous sound” and “radiant vocal ease,” French-American soprano Véronique Filloux was thrilled to spend her summer with a return to Central City Opera as an Apprentice Artist, lending her "expressive, lovingly shaded soprano" (Opera News) to the title role in Debussy's La damoiselle élue and winning the company's Apprentice Artist Award.
 She also performed as a soloist in ENCORE: A Musical Revue and gave a recital alongside program director Michael Baitzer, showcasing the works of Walton, Laitman, Argento, and Debussy.
 Looking ahead to the 2019/20 season, she will perform solos in Carmina Burana with the Champaign-Urbana Symphony Orchestra and in Handel's Messiah with Bach Collegium San Diego.
-She is thrilled to make a return to Chicago's Music of the Baroque, singing Pales in Bach's secular Hunt Cantata (Was mir behagt...) and both La chasseresse and Aricie in act four of Rameau's Hippolyte et Aricie.
+Shereturns to Chicago's Music of the Baroque as Pales in Bach's secular Hunt Cantata (Was mir behagt...) and La chasseresse/Aricie in excerpts from Rameau's Hippolyte et Aricie.
 She then joins Opera Lafayette for two productions, performing in New York City, Colorado, and Washington DC's Kennedy Center.
 She sings Shepherdess/Soprano Soloist in Venus and Adonis and Jeannette in a new bilingual adaptation of Philidor's Le maréchal ferrant/The Blacksmith.
+She also debuts with Salt Marsh Opera as Clorinda in La Cenerentola.
 Active in competition, Véronique was honored to receive an Encouragement Award in the Capitol District of the Metropolitan Opera National Council Auditions.
 She looks forward to her debut with Des Moines Metro Opera this summer, singing Amour and covering La folie in Platée.

 Véronique began her 2018/19 season with the success of making her Central City Opera mainstage debut as Papagena (Die Zauberflöte) and winning the prestigious Central City Opera Young Artist Award, the company's top prize, at the end of the season.
-While with the company, she performed scenes as Clorinda (La Cenerentola) and Carrie (Carousel) as a Bonfils-Stanton Foundation Studio Artist and was a soloist in ENCORE: A Musical Revue.
+While with the company, she also performed as a soloist in their Opening Night Gala, Short Works Series, and ENCORE: A Musical Revue.
 Her season marked soloist debuts with several prestigious organizations, including Opera Lafayette, with whom she made both her Kennedy Center debut and New York City debut as Tigrane in Handel’s Radamisto.
-As a Resident Artist with the company, she also performed excerpts from Jommelli's Cerere Placata in the roles of Proserpina and Cerere with their outreach initiative.
-After covering Brigitta (Iolanta) and Doodle (The Scarlet Ibis) with Chicago Opera Theater, she returned to the Maryland Opera Studio as an alumna to sing and dance the role of Mae Jones (Street Scene).
+After covering Brigitta (Iolanta) and Doodle (The Scarlet Ibis) with Chicago Opera Theater, she returned to the Maryland Opera Studio as a guest alumna to sing and dance the role of Mae Jones (Street Scene).
 She went on to sing the music of Handel (Dixit Dominus) and Purcell (The Fairy Queen) as a soloist with Chicago’s Music of the Baroque in May.
-In competition, Véronique was thrilled to be named a winner of the Musical Merit Foundation Scholarship Competition, audience favorite in the Opera NEO Competition, and First Prize Winner in the Saltworks Opera Competition.
+In competition, Véronique was a winner of the Musical Merit Foundation Scholarship Competition, audience favorite in the Opera NEO Competition, and First Prize Winner in the Saltworks Opera Competition.